 While working with ophthalmologists on structuring the Estonian ophthalmology data, we will also explore the ease of adapting the learnings from and tools initially developed for cardiology within ophthalmology.

-Supporting the Implementation of Pharmacogenetics in Healthcare
+Supporting the implementation of pharmacogenetics in healthcare

 We strive to improve healthcare datasets on drug side effects and adherence records, while also advocating for the implementation of pharmacogenetics services for patients in Estonia and elsewhere in Europe.

-In addition, we will develop micro-degree programs and other educational formats for professionals as well as awareness raising educational formats for patients and the general population.
+We will develop master’s programs for genetic counselling and translational medicine to address critical shortage of workforce in the field of personalized or data-enriched medicine.
+In addition, we will establish micro-degree programs and other educational formats for professionals as well as awareness raising educational formats for patients and the general population.
 Our efforts aim to enhance competence and awareness of personalized medicine among healthcare professionals and the general public.